Idan-Fishman/Idan-Fishman/README.md

 I'm a DevOps Engineer and Solution Architect from Israel. 🇮🇱

-With over 5 years of experience in the defense industry, I am a seasoned DevOps Engineer and Solution Architect.
+With over 5 years of experience in the defense industry, I am an experienced DevOps Engineer and Solution Architect.
 I have designed and implemented complex cloud solutions on Azure, AWS, and Google Cloud. ☁️

-My passion lies in designing and implementing distributed systems over AWS, Google Cloud, and hybrid environments. 🚀
+My passion lies in designing and implementing distributed systems across AWS, Google Cloud, and hybrid environments. 🚀

 I am proficient in various modern tools and technologies, such as Terraform, Kubernetes, Docker, GitHub Actions, Go, Python, React, and NextJS. 🤖